-The Urban Renewal General Fund accounts for the resources of the whole District, which was established in 2019 and this will be the third year that it will receive Tax Increment Financing revenues.
+The Urban Renewal General Fund accounts for the resources of the whole District, which was established in 2019 and this will be the fourth year that it will receive Tax Increment Financing revenues.
 The budget is calculated using the formula outlined in Oregon Revised Statutes.
-Collections from the current year's tax increment revenues for the District are projected to be \$158,312.
+Collections from the current year's tax increment revenues for the District are projected to be \$500,000.
 Columbia County collects all property taxes and distributes collections for the District's certified tax dollars back to the District.
+The tax revenues expected are not as simple to predict as General Government property tax revenue.

-Interest income for the year is estimated at \$1,000.
+Interest income for the year is estimated at \$35,000.
 The District places the vast majority of its funds in the state local government investment pool.
-Total amount of revenue for the Urban Renewal District General Fund is projected to be \$159,312.
+Total amount of revenue for the Urban Renewal District General Fund is projected to be \$535,000.